 Choose a consequence for employees who do not meet the stated goal or have the lowest performance, and clearly communicate it.
 When your staff reaches its goals and you consistently follow through on providing the “carrot,” your staff members will be more inclined to believe that you will also follow through on the “stick” as well.
 Once they see that you are serious about your carrot and stick motivation policy, they will be more motivated to avoid the punishment and receive the reward.

 5. Decide who is eligible to receive the stick

 Just like with the incentive, you will need to decide who receives a consequence.
 You could choose a small punishment for those who were unable to reach your goal, or you could have a more serious punishment for the employee who performed the worst at the task.

 For example, if your goal is to reach a certain production output and only half of your employees can reach that goal, you could choose to have the employees who failed assist with inventory, or you could select the employee with the lowest output and give them the responsibility of tidying up the break room for the next two weeks.

 6. Choose your carrot and stick policy carefully

-If you choose to reward all staff members who are able to reach or surpass your goal, then your consequence should be applied only to the employee with the worst performance.
+If you choose to reward all staff members who can reach or surpass your goal, then your consequence should be applied only to the employee with the worst performance.
 Similarly, if you are singling out the employee who performed the best, apply a small punishment to all who were unable to reach your goal.
 This can help you avoid dividing your employees into those who got a small reward and those who got a small punishment.

 You should unify your staff in achieving the goals you set out, while still allowing for them to compete.
-If everyone either gets a reward or a punishment, there will be little motivation to surpass the goal or avoid the group punishment.
-Instead, single out either the employee with the best performance or the worst performance in order to motivate staff to be the one who avoids the stick and receives the carrot.
+If everyone either gets a reward or a punishment, there will be little motivation to surpass the goal or avoid group punishment.
+Instead, single out either the employee with the best performance or the worst performance to motivate staff to be the one who avoids the stick and receives the carrot.